trevorcampbell/dynamic-means/README.md

 	`learnedLabels1` is the data labels output, and `learnedParams1` is the cluster parameters output.
 	`nRestarts` is the number of random label assignment orders Dynamic Means will try.

-5b.
-[Spectral Dynamic Means] To cluster the first window of data, just call the `SpecDynMeans::cluster` function
+	To cluster the first window of data with Spectral Dynamic Means, just call the `SpecDynMeans::cluster` function
 	<pre>
 	vector&lt;Eigen::Vector2d> dataWindow1;
 	...